olvrb/sRPotifyC/README.md

 You will need to download [this file](https://github.com/nations/spoticord/blob/master/spotify.js) and place it in the same directory as app.js.

-From here you can just run `npm run start`, and it should connect.
+From here you can just run
+`$ npm install`
+`$ npm run start`
+and it should connect.

+So what's the difference, you might ask.
+Well, some users have told me that spoticord struggles with ads, this on doesn't.